splorp/npds-tracker-server/readme.md

 ```

 This command will return the path where Java is installed on your system.
 For example: ```/usr/bin/java```

+If a path is not displayed after running this command, then Java is not currently installed on your system.
+You will need to download and install the [Java SE](http://www.oracle.com/technetwork/java/javase/) software before proceeding.

 To determine the version of Java installed, type the following: